Lizz1102/my-3D-portfolio/README.md

 - Download 3D models for free - https://sketchfab.com/
 - https://sketchfab.com/3d-models/foxs-islands-163b68e09fcc47618450150be7785907
 - 3D Model from: https://sketchfab.com/3d-models/phoenix-bird-844ba0cf144a413ea92c779f18912042
--

 - npm install @react-spring/three;
-- Use the primitive element when you want to directly embed a complex 3D model or scene

 ### Email